 The National Capital Region Exotic Plant Management Team plans and implements treatments for non-native, invasive plants.
 The team inventories and maps targeted invasive vegetation, develops control strategies, and, through partnerships, follows treatments with restoration of disturbed areas.
 The team also conducts outreach and education on invasive plants with park staff, interested volunteers, and community groups.

-Alex Voznitza, Acting EPMT Liaison, 202-339-8317.
+Alex Voznitza, EPMT Liaison, 202-339-8317.
 If you need assistance from Resource Stewardship and Science (RESS), you may submit a Solution for Technical Assistance Requests (STAR) request online (NPS Only).

-Last updated: June 28, 2019
+Last updated: September 26, 2019